The Internet with Privacy Policies: Measuring The Web Upon Consent: Impact on Tracking

 We next investigate the quantity of Trackers contacted while visiting websites in Figure~\ref{fig:ca_country_avg}, which shows the average number of Trackers contacted on the websites, separately by country.
-For all countries, the average amount of Trackers more than doubles on \AFTER, and performing \INTERNAL further increases this figure.
+Also in this case we report 95\% confidence intervals.
+The sample mean is an unbiased estimator of the true mean, and we can derive confidence intervals through central limit theorem.
+For all countries, the average amount of Trackers more than doubles on the \AFTER, and performing \INTERNAL further increases this figure (with non-overlapping confidence intervals).
 In Italy, for instance, this figure grows by a factor of $4$ when comparing \BEFORE and \INTERNAL.
-As previously noted, the behavior of US-popular websites differs from the European: before acceptance, the number of Trackers is already higher than in popular European websites, while it is comparable after.\footnote{Recall that these measurements are taken from a European country.} This hints that popular websites in the United States may not have to deal with the European legislation, thus being less receptive to GDPR indications.
+As previously noted, the behavior of US-popular websites differs from the European: before acceptance, the number of Trackers is already higher than in popular European websites, while it is comparable after.
+This hints that popular websites in the United States may be less receptive to GDPR indications.
 On the opposite side, German-popular websites appear to be the most observant of the regulations, installing Trackers only upon accepting the privacy policies.
-Afterward, they reach levels comparable to the other countries.
+Afterwards, they reach levels comparable to the other countries.
 In summary, European websites use the same quantity of Trackers as US ones, although they are often contacted only after accepting the privacy policy.

+To appreciate the variation in the number of Trackers for those websites implementing a Consent Banner, we deepen the analysis by showing separately websites for which \TOOL has found (or not) a Consent Banner.
+Our goal is to show how Tracker number varies on the \BEFORE and \AFTER for those websites implementing the Consent Banner.
+Figure~\ref{fig:ca_country_one_sep} shows the percentage of websites with at least one Tracker, and Figure~\ref{fig:ca_country_avg_sep} shows the number of Trackers per website.
+The dark red bars and blue bars show results on the \BEFORE and \AFTER for those websites where \TOOL \emph{found} a Consent Banner.
+As before, the increase of Trackers is sizeable.
+For completeness, the light red bars report the same measure for those websites where \TOOL \emph{did not} find any Consent Banner.